 Unpopulated U.S. Census Blocks

-A Block is the smallest area unit used by the U.S. Census Bureau for tabulating statistics.
-As of the 2010 census, the United States consists of 11,078,300 Census Blocks.
+A Block is the smallest area unit used by the U.S. Census Bureau for counting statistics in the United States.
+As of 2010, the U.S. consists of 11,078,300 Census Blocks.
 Of them, 4,871,270 blocks totaling 4.61 million square kilometers were reported to have no population living inside them.
 Despite having a population of more than 310 million people, no one calls 47 percent of the USA "home".

 Green shading indicates unoccupied Census Blocks.
-A single inhabitant is enough to omit a block from shading.
+A single inhabitant is enough to color a block white.
 Further discussion of this map.